discord-math/bot/README.md

 Commands:
 - `automod list` -- list all the patterns currently searched for.
-- `automod add substring <substring>` -- add a substring keyword.
-The substring will be case-insensitively matched anywhere inside a message.
+- `automod add substring <substring>...` -- add a keyword with one or more substrings.
+The substrings will be case-insensitively matched anywhere inside a message.
-- `automod add word <word>` -- add a word keyword.
-The word will be case-insensitively matched against whole words in a message.
+- `automod add word <word>...` -- add a keyword with one or more words.
+The words will be case-insensitively matched against whole words in a message.
-- `automod add regex <regex>` -- add a regex keyword.
-The regex is python flavor, case insensitive by default.
+- `automod add regex <regex>...` -- add a keyword with one or more regexes.
+The regexes are python flavor, case insensitive by default.
 - `automod remove <id>` -- remove a pattern with given ID.
 - `automod action <id> <delete|note|mute|kick|ban>` -- set the action for the pattern with the given ID.
 Note creates a "note" ticket for the user, summarizing the patterns they matched.
 - `automod exempt` -- list roles that are exempt from punishment.